SnowDenix/FrportalDocs/marketing/marketing-overview-en.md

 ## Purpose

-This document provides a comprehensive overview of marketing operations for Aydınlı Grup franchise partners managing U.S. Polo Assn., Pierre Cardin, and Cacharel brands.
+This document provides a comprehensive overview of marketing operations for Aydınlı Group franchise partners managing U.S. Polo Assn., Pierre Cardin, and Cacharel brands.
 It establishes the framework for all marketing activities, ensuring brand consistency, operational efficiency, and measurable results across all franchise territories.

 ### Marketing Vision